 This procedure uses a concentrated dextrose solution that is injected into the arthritic or degenerated tissue.
 It then acts as a stimulant to initiate the healing cascade.
 The body will take over and send the healing cells and continue the regenerative process.
 It has been used safely for years without significant risks and well showing well studied benefits and success.

 PRP (Platelet-Rich Plasma)

 First, your blood is drawn and spun down in a centrifuge.
-We then harvest platelet-rich plasma from the blood which is a potent source of growth factors and circulating stem cells are separated in our lab.
-The cells are concentrated and then injected back into the area of concern to start the healing cascade and repair the injury, arthritis or areas of degeneration such as receding hairline, scarring, and ED.
+We then harvest platelet-rich plasma from the blood which is a potent source of growth factors and circulating stem cells.
+The cells are concentrated and then injected back into any area of concern to start the healing cascade and repair any injury, arthritis or areas of degeneration such as receding hairline, scarring, and ED.

 Amniotic fluid-derived allograft is potent source of growth factors, even more potent than one’s own plasma, that even contain some pluripotent stem cells.
 Unfortunately, these stem cells do not survive the cyropreservation process and are therefore inert.
 However, their growth factors and factors present in the amniotic fluid can induce powerful healing mechanisms when used properly.
 Amniotic fluid is harvested consentually from expectant mothers during routine amniocentesis procedures and is then sterilized and cryopreserved.
 Amniotic allograft is the next best thing to using actual concentrated pluripotent stem cells which are currently banned by the FDA from use in clinical practice for now.